Jarnus09/Programming-for-Performance-and-Analysis/README.md

-# CS610---Programming-for-Performance
+# Programming-for-Performance-and-Analysis
 # Repository Overview

-This repository contains my solutions to the assignments undertaken during the **Programming for Performance** Course (CS610) in the 7th semester at IITK, under the guidance of **Prof. Swarnendu Biswas**
+This repository contains the related work mentioned in the pdfs of each problem.